 Tap the text box at the top of the page that says “Ask a question”.

-Type the question you would like to ask your class.
-For example, “ What was the most interesting thing you learned in class today?”
+Type the question you would like to ask your course.
+For example, “ What was the most interesting thing you learned in course today?”
 These posts can be announcements, questions, explainers or more.

 Before posting, you have several options to review that are explained in the next section.